ARTH 100. Introduction to Art History (4E)

 ARTH 255.
 Topics in Global Art History (4)

 Various topics in art history, each representing an introduction to an aspect of the discipline with a primary focus on visual culture from Africa, Asia, the Americas and/or the Islamic World.
 May be repeated for credit if the topic is not repetitive.
 For a description of each course, see the current online Schedule of Classes.
-This course satisfies the Core Curriculum requirement in Cultural Perspectives.
+This course satisfies the Core Exploration Cultural Literacy requirement.

 ARTH 306.
 Art of the United States (4AS)